How to nominate

 An online Nomination must be completed.
-Please email the Academy (firstname.lastname@example.org) if you wish to submit a new nomination and you will be provided with a URL to access the web portal.
+Nominations may be made by any person, other than the nominee.
+Please email the Academy (email@example.com) if you wish to submit a new nomination and you will be provided with a URL to access the web portal.
 When seeking to apply for a team nomination, Nominators should indicate that they should be sent a team nomination URL.

 Nominations are to include one set of the following:

 - One sentence citation of not more than 25 words, describing the achievement, which may be used for publicity purposes;

 - Nomination summary of not more than 100 words, that clearly explains the research's potential for application to human benefit to a non-specialist;

 - Nomination statement of no more than 500 words outlining the candidate’s/team's contribution to outstanding scientific research that demonstrates the potential for application to human benefit;

 - Curriculum vitae(s) of nominee/team leaders (up to four);